|

 These are the results I have had and can’t wait to hear the examples from you.

-Key Hint for Long Term Success: Understanding reason #7 will ultimately change your personal finances and how you look at life.
+Key Hint for Long-Term Success: Understanding reason #7 will ultimately change your personal finances and how you look at life.

 How Long for a No Spend Challenge?

-No Spend Challenge Worksheets
+Picture of a budget and calculator for No Spend Challenge Worksheets

 Honestly, that is up to you.

 Typically, most no spend challenges happen for 30 days or the month.
-That is the optimum amount of time to start seeing the difference in your finance.
+That is the optimum amount of time to start seeing the difference in your finances.
 But, that doesn’t mean that is the only answer.
 You have options to fit your life.

 Here we will lay out other options and you can decide what works the best.

-No Spend Day
+Option #1 – No Spend Day

 Exactly what it sounds like.
 This is one day that you actively decide not to spend any money.